 Resources for When White Supremacist Hate Groups Come to Your Town

 Created by the People's Supper in reaction to the events in Charlottesville, VA., this guidebook provides tools and tips to support folks' need to gather and provide collective care in a time of crisis caused by violence.

-Compiled resources for communities to use when coming together in the wake of the violent and hateful events such as the events in Charlottesville, VA.
+Compiled resources for communities to use when coming together in the wake of the violent and hateful events such as the events in Charlottesville, VA in August 2017.
 It includes helplines, articles, organizations, and even Spotify playlists.

 A GUIDE FOR MOVEMENT CHAPLAINS: SPIRITUAL & EMOTIONAL CARE DURING COUNTER-ACTIONS TO WHITE SUPREMACIST HATE RALLIES

 We're excited to announce the release of A Guide for Movement Chaplains: Spiritual and Emotional Care During Counteractions to White Supremacist Rallies.
 The background for the guide comes from our grassroots work this fall.
 In October, our Faith Engagement Fellow Margaret Ernst helped organize a group of Movement Chaplains to provide pastoral care during counteractions to the White Lives Matter rally in Shelbyville, TN.
 The chaplains worked side by side with local organizers to ensure that those who showed up to bravely resist the Neo-Nazis' message at counteractions and a community picnic, were cared for and safe.

 After receiving feedback that their presence made a significant difference on the ground, Margaret and Rev. Lindsey Krinks have made available the training guide they used to prepare the chaplaincy team.
 The result is this guide, designed with love by our friend Heather Abbott.